 Location of Employment Percent of Sturbridge Residents

 Sturbridge 26%

 Worcester 15%

 Southbridge 11%

 Marlborough 3%

 Charlton 3%

 Auburn 3%

 Springfield 2%

 Spencer 2%

 Webster 2%

 Westborough 2%

 Shrewsbury 2%

 Dudley 1%

 Framingham 1%

 Boston 1%

-Other 1 26%
+Other 26%

-Source: US Census, 2000, Census Transportation Planning Package, Part 3 - CT, MA, RI, May 2004
+Source: US Census, 2000, Census Transportation Planning Package, Part 3 - CT, MA, RI, May 2004 Other towns and cities not listed comprise less than one percent each of employment locations of Sturbridge residents.

-Approximately 26 percent of Sturbridge residents were also employed in Sturbridge in 2000.
-The top commute single destinations outside Sturbridge were Worcester (15 percent) and Southbridge (11 percent).
+This table shows that approximately 26 percent of Sturbridge residents were also employed in Sturbridge in 2000.
+The top commuting destinations for residents that are employed outside Sturbridge were Worcester (15 percent) and Southbridge (11 percent).